y0g3sh-99/remote-screenshot-taker/README.md

 Attacker will be able to take screenshots remotely, whenever he wants.
 Also this tool can be used to receive continuous remote screenshots with given time interval.

 Run it as:

+on target/victim machine: python victim.py

-python victim.py (target machine) python attacker.py (your machine)
+on attacker machine: python attacker.py

 Dependency (at victim/target side):
 1. pyautogui